- 200 years of sunspot observations used by University of Warwick researchers to create ‘sun clock’

 The clock will help scientists to determine more precisely when the risk for solar storms is highest and help to plan the impacts of space weather on our space infrastructure, important since the next switch on of activity may be imminent as solar activity moves from its current minimum.

 Published in Geophysical Research Letters by a team led by the University of Warwick, the sun clock uses the daily sunspot number record available since 1818 to map solar activity over 18 solar cycles to a standardized 11 year cycle or ‘clock’.
 No two solar cycles are the same, but using a mathematical technique known as the Hilbert transform, the researchers were able to standardize the solar activity cycle for the first time.

 The clock revealed that the transitions between quiet and active periods in solar activity are sharp.
 Once the clock is constructed from sunspot observations it can be used to order observations of solar activity and space weather.
 These include the occurrence of solar flares seen in X-ray by the GOES satellites and F10.7 solar radio flux that tracks solar coronal activity.
-These are all drivers of space weather on the Earth, for which the longest record is the aa index based on magnetic field measurements in the UK and Australia going back over 150 years.
-All these observations show the same sharp switch on and switch off times of activity.
+These are all drivers of space weather on Earth, for which the longest record is the aa index based on magnetic field measurements in the UK and Australia going back over 150 years.
+All these observations show the same sharp switch-on and switch-off times of activity.

 Once past switch on/off times are obtained from the clock, the occurrence rate of extreme events when the sun is active or quiet can be calculated.